 Concentrate on the Big Picture

 Learning poker rules and Texas Hold’em poker hand rankings is a definite initial step you should take, but the second one is not as noticeable.
-Before jumping into the games, you should spend few minutes to consider pros and cons of different formats and choose the one that fits your needs the best.
+Before jumping into the games, you should spend a few minutes considering the pros and cons of different formats and choose the one that fits your needs the best.

 Choose the Right Game from the Beginning